xinsui77/foraging_decision_making/foraging_fmri_pipeline.md

-# Data cleaning
+# Data Cleaning
+- Copy data from Horos
+- Delete subjects with incomplete data
-- Delete subjects? -- irrelevant for the test analysis (on only one subject)
+- Delete files for fear localizer task
+- Rearrange folders in case of make-up sessions
-- Horos gives multiple structural scans; want to use the last T1w_combEcho and last T2w (not T2w_clinical) and remove the extra T1w and T2w files (otherwise BIDS will identify them as different runs, and fmriprep will carry this through)
+- Re: T1w & T2w - Horos gives multiple structural scans; use the last T1w_combEcho and last T2w (NOT T2w_clinical) and remove the extra T1w and T2w files (otherwise BIDS will identify them as different runs, and fmriprep will carry this through)
 - To check which subjects have all scans:
 ```
 for d in */ ; do ls -d $d/T1w_* ; done